GLOBAL MARKETS-Strong U.S. earnings lift global equities amid inflation, geopolitical concerns

 Apple sours, oil on the boilhttps://tmsnrt.rs/35kI6Dp

-(Additional reporting by Marc Jones and Rowena Edwards in London Editing by Jonathan Oatis, Kirsten Donovan)
+(Additional reporting by Marc Jones and Rowena Edwards in London Editing by Jonathan Oatis, Kirsten Donovan and Rosalba O'Brien)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.